toopster/toopster.github.io/_posts/2020-09-08-it_s_always_important_to_eyeball_your_data.markdown

 ---
 layout: post
-title:      "It’s important to try to “eyeball” your data"
+title:      "“Eyeballing” your data"
 date:       2020-09-08 11:15:08 -0400
 permalink:  it_s_always_important_to_eyeball_your_data
 ---

 <p style="line-height: 150%;">
-My first “proper” job after graduating from University was working as a statistical compiler in the <a href="https://www.cipfastats.net">Statistical Information Service</a> at <a href="https://www.cipfa.org">CIPFA</a>, the Chartered Institute of Public Finance and Accountancy.
+My first “proper” job after graduating from University was working as a statistical compiler in the <a target="_blank" href="https://www.cipfastats.net">Statistical Information Service</a> at <a target="_blank" href="https://www.cipfa.org">CIPFA</a>, the Chartered Institute of Public Finance and Accountancy.
 </p>

 <p style="line-height: 150%;">